Wouldn’t it be great if you were able to wake up without the fear of developing a migraine?

 A good source of Omega-3 supplement would be a great additions for its anti-inflammatory properties.
 I like Barlean’s Organic Oils Total Omega which is a truly superior and complete omega 3, 6, 9 nutrition source.
 Furthermore, fish oil prevents the constriction of blood vessel, preventing the actions in the brain that lead to a migraine.

 Are you a vegan or don’t like the fish oil taste or smell? then a plant-based Omega 3 supplement will fit the bill.
 My all time favorite is Barlean’s Flax See Oil. which also serves as an anti-inflammatory.

-Although, the above-mentioned causes, stress, and muscle tension account for the majority of headaches, dehydration is often times the culprit too.
-Some eople report that drinking plenty of fresh filtered Water almost instantly gets rid of their headaches.
+Although, the above-mentioned causes, stress, and muscle tension account for the majority of headaches, dehydration is often times the culprit.
+Some people report that drinking plenty of fresh filtered Water almost instantly gets rid of their headaches.
 So it is important to rule out dehydration.

 Finally make sure you keep a very strict food log of the foods you ate before and after the migraine in order to identify food triggers– if there are any.

 What do you think about the new findings linking a magnesium deficiency and migraine headaches?
 I’d love to hear your experiences with migraines in the comments below.References